Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-Sorry, that was not the intention.
-Bocsánat, nem ez volt a szándék. /ˈbot͡ʃaːnɒt ˈnɛm ɛz ˈvolt ɒ ˈsaːndeːk/
+Sorry, that was not the intention. in Hungarian Bocsánat, nem ez volt a szándék. /ˈbot͡ʃaːnɒt ˈnɛm ɛz ˈvolt ɒ ˈsaːndeːk/

 Sorry, I did not do it on purpose.
 Bocsánat, nem szándékosan csináltam. /ˈbot͡ʃaːnɒt ˈnɛm ˈsaːndeːkoʃɒn ˈt͡ʃiːnaːltɒm/